Exact Hopfion Vortices in a 3D Heisenberg Ferromagnet

+Next, we demonstrate the stability of the specific case of our hopfion vortex solutions for ${\bf S}$ given in Eq. (\ref{hopfion}), by computing the corresponding integrals $A_{0}$ and $B_{0}$ for these solutions explicitly.
+Our detailed (and somewhat lengthy) calculations yield \be \lambda_{1}= \sqrt{B_{0}/A_{0}} = \beta m/\sqrt{[ 2n^2 + \beta^2 m^2]}, \ee where $\beta$ is given in Eq. (\ref{beta}).
+It is readily seen that in experiments with a fixed $K_3$ and $L$, for a suitable choice of $l$, $\beta $ is finite and fixed.
+Hence from Eq. (\ref{lambda1}), the scale $\lambda_{1}$ is seen to be finite for all {\it nonzero} integers $m$ and $n$.
+This shows that the hopfion vortex solutions supported by the {\em inhomogeneous} anisotropic ferromagnet will not shrink or flatten out, {\em establishing their stability}.

+Note that the presence of the characteristic length $l$ of the inhomogeneity in the anisotropic term plays an important role in the stability of 3D spin textures.
+This is reminiscent of several 2D models of spin systems where the introduction of a characteristic length in the system via diverse physical mechanisms \cite{skyrmion, dandoloff} typically leads to the stabilization of 2D spin textures.

+We parenthetically remark that a {\em homogeneous} anisotropy corresponds to setting $\widetilde{J}_{3}(\rho) =(J_{3}/J)$ in the second term in the energy [Eq. (\ref{Hc})].
+It is easily verified that Derrick's scaling analysis in this case will lead to $E(\lambda) = \lambda (\,A_{0}\,+\, B_{0} \,)$ [instead of Eq. (\ref{Elambda})], showing that there is no minimum value for $E$ for any $\lambda$.
+This confirms the well known result that the solutions of a {\em homogeneous} anisotropic Heisenberg ferromagnet are generically unstable.

-It has been shown in the case of chiral ferromagnets \cite{liu} and chiral ferromagnetic fluids \cite{smalyukh} that the presence of the Dzyaloshinskii-Moriya interaction term \cite{DM} $D \,\mathbf{S}\cdot (\nabla \times \mathbf{S})$ in the energy plays an important role in stabilizing the hopfion.
-Turning to nonchiral (inversion symmetric) ferromagnets, it is reasonable to expect that continuum Heisenberg models with competing energy terms could lead to stable solitons.
-However, identifying appropriate terms which would yield a soliton solution with integer Hopf invariant is far from obvious.
-Further, unlike chiral magnets, such inversion symmetric magnets support both hopfions and anti-hopfions, thereby leading to richer topological aspects that can be useful in technological applications.
+We also mention that our scaling analysis given above, which proves the stability of solitons in a 3D magnet in the presence of an {\em inhomogeneous} anisotropy, is similar to the analysis usually given \cite{leonov} for proving the stability of skyrmions in an anisotropic 2D magnet in the presence of a Dzyaloshinskii-Moriya interaction term.
+It has been shown in the case of 3D chiral ferromagnets \cite{liu} and chiral ferromagnetic fluids \cite{smalyukh} that the presence of the Dzyaloshinskii-Moriya \cite{DM} interaction term of the form $D \,\mathbf{S}\cdot (\nabla \times \mathbf{S})$ in the energy plays an important role in stabilizing the soliton.
+Turning to nonchiral (inversion symmetric) 3D ferromagnets, it is reasonable to expect that continuum Heisenberg models with competing energy terms could lead to stable solitons.
+However, identifying appropriate terms which would yield a stable 3D soliton solution which also has an integer Hopf invariant (as we have, in our model) is far from obvious.

+\textit{Discussion.} The main results obtained in this paper have already been summarized in the Introduction.
+Our results are novel and we believe they open up new avenues of investigation, e.g. hopfion vortex {\em lattice} solutions of the model, study of the effects of an applied magnetic field, topological transitions in spin textures, Berry phase phenomena and the dynamics of hopfion vortices.

+The introduction of an inhomogeneity in the exchange interaction in a Heisenberg model was motivated in part by an earlier work \cite{balakrishnan2} on the dynamics of the continuum model of an isotropic Heisenberg chain with an inhomogeneous exchange interaction, which supports stable 1D solitons for certain specific inhomogeneities.
+Since then, various aspects of inhomogeneous magnetic systems have been studied by several other authors \cite{inhom}.